-In fact, there is recently a lot more posts on advertising than anything else.
+However, more than anything, and especially recently, I have been writing a lot more about branding and advertising.
+A print ad, a video, an inspiring story about a brand or a company.
+I write about those stories that inspire me and provoke me to think deeper into the matter.
 It is because I find the ad world absolutely fascinating, with lots of imagination and creativity but also strategic thinking.
 It is like watching a sci-fi show.
-I'm an aspiring advertising professional, more specifically an account planner.
+I'm an aspiring advertising professional and more specifically an account planner.
 So in Vegera, you'll find plenty of ad related posts.

 Lastly, who is the author of Vegera?
 She's originally from Istanbul, Turkey- trying to figure out where on earth she wants to travel next.Currently, In Philly, working as a communications specialist for a small medical supply company, located outside the city.
 I work with people-mainly athletes with disabilities.
 You'll also probably see some inspiring stories from my work life, as you read this blog.
 When busy saving up money for traveling/ or concerts, i.e. busy with stressful work life, I like observing people, their behavior, interactions with others and drinking wine.This should be enough info on the author now.
 You'll probably find out more as you continue to read my entries...
 There will be a lot of personal opinions, feelings and emotions articulated..
 Hope you stay long to make vegera with me ..
 Ciao.